RednibCoding/mudden/data/quests/README.md

 - **target**: ID of the target (enemy, item, NPC, or location)
 - **quantity**: How many are needed
 - **current**: Current progress (managed by game system)
+- **givenByQuestGiver**: (Optional) If true, this item is automatically given to the player when they accept the quest.
+Used for delivery-style quests.
 - **description**: Human-readable description for players

 ### Rewards